 - Ensuring necessary reporting and accounting procedures.

-CPN board consists of the following members/functions:
+CPN board consists of 7-9 members by following functions:

 * One president